idispatch75/mythic-gme-adventures/docs/index.md

 Available on <a href="https://github.com/idispatch75/mythic-gme-adventures/releases" target="_blank">Windows</a>, <a href="https://play.google.com/store/apps/details?id=idispatch.mythic_gme_adventures" target="_blank">Android</a> and <a href="https://mythic-gme-adventures.idispatch.ovh" target="_blank">Web</a> (with some restrictions on iOS and MacOS).
 The Web version is "installable" as an App on all platforms, including iOS.
 See the [User Manual](user_manual#web-app) for more info.

+This App is now in maintenance mode and no new big feature will be added.
+Consider using the [official Mythic GME App](https://www.jasonholtdigital.com/).

 <a href="https://play.google.com/store/apps/details?id=idispatch.mythic_gme_adventures" target="_blank">
 <img alt='Get it on Google Play' height="80" src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/>
 </a>